Hanton History, Family Crest & Coats of Arms

 Early Notables of the Hanton family (pre 1700)

-More information is included under the topic Early Hanton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Hanton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hanton family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hanton surname or a spelling variation of the name include : Elizabeth, Elias, Joane, John Hinton all settled in Virginia in 1623; James Hinton settled in Maryland in 1774; Timothy and William Hinton settled in New England in 1774..

 Contemporary Notables of the name Hanton (post 1700) +

 - David Hanton Jr. (b.
 1910), American politician, Candidate for Mayor of Port Huron, Michigan, 1935

 - Carl Hanton, American Democrat politician, Alternate Delegate to Democratic National Convention from Florida, 1940

 - Colin Leo Hanton (b.
 1938), English drummer for The Quarrymen, which would later evolve into The Beatles